The Final iPhone 8 Design Appears To Have Been Leaked

 — /LEAKS (@Slashleaks) April 17, 2017

-Apart from its massive display with holes, embedded fingerprint sensor and vertical dual-cameras, the leaked iPhone 8 schematics also suggest that the upcoming smartphone would not be featuring a curved display similar to the Galaxy S8 and Galaxy S8+.
+Apart from its massive display with holes, embedded fingerprint sensor, and vertical dual-cameras, the leaked iPhone 8 schematics also suggest that the upcoming smartphone would not be featuring a curved display similar to the Galaxy S8 and Galaxy S8+.
 Instead, the iPhone 8 would simply feature a screen with a very subtle curve, following the curvature of the display’s 2.5D panel, according to a BGR report.

 Overall, the allegedly final design of the iPhone 8 that was revealed in the recently leaked schematics has managed to get many fans of the iconic device extremely excited.
 Considering that the iPhone’s current design is showing its age against competitors such as the Galaxy S8 and Galaxy S8+, Apple definitely needs to step up its game in terms of its flagship smartphone’s design.
 If the recent leaks are any indication, however, the iPhone 8 might very well prove to be just as, if not even more, stunning than the Samsung Galaxy S8 and Galaxy S8+.

-The iPhone 8 is rumored for a release sometime in September 2017.
-Pricing for the premium-grade smartphone has not been released, though speculations are high that the iPhone 8 might be priced north of $1000.
+The iPhone 8 is rumored for a release sometime in September of 2017.
+Pricing for the premium-grade smartphone has not been released, though speculations are high that the iPhone 8 might be priced north of $1,000.

 [Featured Image by Kiichiro Sato/AP Images]